 Since 1994, we have also provided New York State Paramedic Original (EMT-P) Programs as well as Paramedic Refresher programs.
 We have successfully run numerous Paramedic Original Programs with many of our students going into civil service work as a paramedic or have moved to other medical disiplines.

-Our program is one of three within the New York City, Nassau County and Suffolk County area to be accredited.
+Our program has received National Accredition.
 Student loans are available thru different banking institutions for our Paramedic and EMT programs.
 In addition to our EMS programs, we offer American Heart Association Courses (BLS and ACLS), pediatric emergency care (PALS and NRP) and emergency trauma care courses (PHTLS) for all healthcare professionals.
-We are also a recognized testing center for the National Registry Association of EMT's and Paramedics and an On-site testing facility for the NYS DOH written certification exams that are held monthly.
+We are also a recognized testing center for the National Registry Association of EMT's and Paramedics.

 The faculty of the EMS Institute consists of Emergency Medical Technicians, Paramedics, Nurses, Physician Assistants and Doctors; who come from various backgrounds, including the Emergency Medical Services, Police Department, and the Fire Department.
 Our staff of educators have well over 300 years of experience in pre-hospital patient care and many years in educating both pre-hospital and in-hospital patient care providers.
 The New York State Department of Health Bureau of EMS certifies all of our instructor coordinators and lab instructors.
 The continued educational development of our staff is crucial to us so that we may provide our students with the best educational experience possible.
 We constantly work to improve ourselves and strive to learn new ways to disseminate information to our student body.